Rosalyn Carson-DeWitt, MD

 Palliative surgery does not hope to cure the cancer, but is done in an effort to relieve some of the complications of

 Curative surgery aims to remove as much tumor as possible, in the hopes of actually curing the cancer.
 Prior to any attempts at curative surgery, it is important that detailed imaging studies are performed.
-Curative surgeries should only be done if the studies show that the cancer is contained within the pancreas and is, therefore, considered resectable (capable of being removed).
+Curative surgeries should only be done if the studies show that the cancer is contained within the pancreas and is considered capable of removal.

 Potentially curative surgeries include the following: